flatmarstheory/cyber-battleground/README.md

 - **Attack**: Use the Attack Dashboard to launch SQLi, brute-force, XSS, file upload, and command injection attacks (manual or auto).
 - **Defend**: Watch the Defense Dashboard detect, log, and block attacks in real time.
 Block/unblock IPs, see live stats, and learn how blue teams operate.
 - **Learn**: Every page is a mini-lesson in web security, with real code and real consequences.

 ---

-## 🖼️ Screenshots

-> _Add screenshots of the home page, attack dashboard, and defense dashboard here!_

----